rhomicom-systems-tech-gh/Rhomicom-ERP-Web/README.md

 3. HTML/CSS/javascript (Bootstrap, Datatables Plugin, Bootstrap Dialog, SummerNote,jQuery, fontawesome 4)
 4. TIBCO JasperSoft Studio 6.2.0
 5. PostgreSQL Database 9.3 or later

+# TODO
+1. Projects Management Module
+2. Help Desk Module

+# Issues

+If you have any problems with or questions about this image, please contact us through a GitHub issue.

+# Contributing

+You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.

+Before you start to code, we recommend discussing your plans through a GitHub issue, especially for more ambitious contributions.
+This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.

+# License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details